 If you're installing the ArcSight Platform for the first time, this guide includes a lot of information.
 To start, we provide a planning chapter that covers many of the considerations related to your environment's setup as well as information about functionality that might affect how you manage the process.
-You should keep the Planning Checklist on hand to guide you.
+You should start with the first topic below-and keep the Planning Checklist on hand to guide you.